Is it necessary to send a cover letter when you are sending your resume?

 It assists your resume and makes it stronger by making you the perfect candidate for the job.
 So if you are applying for a job then never forget to write a cover letter by following the above tips.

 Keep it clean and precise so that the employer doesn’t give a second thought to hire you.
-Write it effectively with strong words that reflects your confidence and motivation for the job.
+Write it effectively with strong words that reflect your confidence and motivation for the job.
 An efficient cover letter is your gateway to the company.